 In the NFL, every team has a bye week where the team does not have any games and can rest.
 Bye weeks should be taken into account because if a player in your roster doesn’t go out in the field in real life, you won’t be gaining any points for that player.

 One thing to keep in mind when drafting players for your roster at the very beginning of the season is that you don’t want too many players to be on a bye week at the same time.

 If this happens and you don’t have enough substitutes on your bench, you may need to get new players.
 Not only is this associated with added spendings within the league, but you will also have little time to analyze your options if you haven’t considered bye weeks when first drafting your team.

 But worst of all, if you neglect bye weeks and several players from your roster don’t play in the same week, your score will get devastated.

-- NEW FAVORITE SHIRT: We have our tees manufactured...
+- NEW FAVORITE SHIRT: We manufacture our tees to be...

 - SATISFACTION GUARANTEED: Whether you're cute and...

 - DO IT FOR DAD: Don't forget about him this...